Your Agent's Bottleneck Is Your Documentation

 Think about how much effort goes into human-computer interfaces (HCI), and plan to invest just as much effort in creating good agent-computer interfaces (ACI).

-Read that line and notice what it is not saying.
-It is not saying "wait for a better model."
-It is not saying "tune your prompt."
-It is saying: the interface between your agent and your systems is a design surface, and the quality of that design is what determines whether your agent does anything useful.
+That line is not telling you to wait for a better model.
+It is saying the interface between your agent and your systems is a design surface, and the quality of that design determines whether your agent does anything useful.
 Eight months later, with the model layer plateauing, that is the right place for your team to be putting effort.

 Where bad IA fails

-A pattern I have watched across product reviews on the AI product team I'm on, with names changed: a team ships an agent that can "answer customer questions about your billing."
-It works in demos.
-It works in tests.
-It ships, and it gets two complaints per day for a month: the answers are confident, plausible, and wrong.
+A pattern I have watched across product reviews on the AI product team I'm on, with details changed: a team ships an agent that can "answer customer questions about your billing."
+It works in demos, it works in tests, and once it ships it draws a couple of complaints a day for a month.
+The answers are confident, plausible, and wrong.

 The team's first hypothesis is the model.
-They try a stronger model.
+They try a stronger one.
 The answers are still confident, plausible, and wrong.

 Eventually someone looks at the inputs the agent is receiving.
 The billing knowledge base is three years old.
 The pricing page lives in a CMS the docs team doesn't own.
 The tool that fetches account state returns a sparse object with three different naming conventions for "plan tier" depending on which legacy system it goes through.
 The agent is not hallucinating.
-The agent is doing exactly what you would expect a competent reasoning model to do with garbage inputs.
-It is composing internally consistent answers from the only signal it has.
+It is doing exactly what you would expect a competent reasoning model to do with garbage inputs, composing internally consistent answers from the only signal it has.

 This generalizes.
 Almost every time I see an AI feature underperform in 2025, the actual cause is one of four IA issues: